As an independent contractor, growing your business is exactly what you’ve always hoped to do.

 You may want to hire a project manager to file your paperwork, correspond with customers, and even do menial tasks like buying supplies.

 You may want to hire an assistant who understands your particular field.
-If you’re a photographer, for example, you might want someone to set up your equipment before shoots so it’s ready when you get there.
+If you’re a freelance photographer, for example, you might want someone to set up your equipment before shoots so it’s ready when you get there.

 Considering Time Wasted